terraform-google-modules/terraform-google-kubernetes-engine/examples/simple_autopilot_private/README.md

 # Simple Regional Autopilot Cluster

-This example illustrates how to create a simple cluster with beta features.
+This example illustrates how to create a simple autopilot cluster with beta features.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs